yiisoft/yii-cycle/docs/en/reading-schema.md

 ## File-based schema

-If you want to avoid annotations, you can describe a schema in a PHP file.
+If you want to avoid attributes, you can describe a schema in a PHP file.
 Use `Cycle\Schema\Provider\FromFilesSchemaProvider` to load a schema:

 ```php